ericmcdaniel/MSS-Code-Guidelines/README.md

     }
     ```
 - #### Functions
-    - The general approach when writing a function is that any future developer (including yourself in six months) can read it like a human and know what is up.
+    - The general approach when writing a function is that any future developer (including yourself in six months) can read it like a human and know what is happening.
 Comments should not be your crutch for sense-making- a combination of clear naming conventions, conditionals that read like sentences, and simple explanations in comments where needed will help keep code clear and maintainable.
 Example:

     ```javascript
     function makeSandwich(bread, meat, veggies) {